 - Shocks, Seizures, and Strokes – Recognize the signs of all three conditions and how to respond, medically speaking, in the best way possible.

-As can be seen, the BLS training offered by the National CPR Foundation is a wide-ranging lesson plan that helps rescuers become better prepared for the job at hand.
+Our BLS certification training is a wide-ranging lesson plan that helps rescuers become better prepared for the job at hand.
 At any given time, participants can skip modules or reread the coursework as-needed.

 When studying basic life support, however, health care workers quickly realize that every lesson is interconnected.
 As a result, The National CPR Foundation recommends studying all modules, as this knowledge can prove invaluable in scenarios where multiple injuries are sustained.